Feras454/Feras454.github.io/content/post/ecs/index.md

 ---

-DFIR work needs searches across many logs/artifacts from many sources.
+DFIR/Detection engineers work needs searches across many logs/artifacts from many sources.
 Each source names the same concept differently, which slows triage and analysis.
 ECS defines one field set across sources so one query runs everywhere.
 Less field fixing, faster links, and more time spent on facts.

-ECS comes from Elastic, yet it works as a neutral target.
+ECS defines shared field names you can map every source to.
 Map all inputs to shared names, keep semantics stable across products.
 Saved searches and detections remain valid when pipelines or vendors change.
 Timelines align cleanly when every event uses UTC and a single timestamp.
 Keep the original offset in event.timezone if auditors need it.
 Stop juggling src, src_ip, and client_ip, use source.ip and destination.ip.
 When proxies exist, parse headers and fill client.ip with the real origin.

 ![ECS field mapping example](ecs1.jpg)